 Sometimes as a wife and a mother it can be a bit of a challenge to make the meals we prepare for our family fresh and exciting.
 This can be true of any meal, be it breakfast, lunch or dinner.
 Throw in a pandemic combined with having to live on store-cupboard ingredients and the challenge gets even harder.
 Or you get this French toast crumble recipe to put your worries away, as you will think about nothing else but how good this tastes.

-This recipe I am sharing today is one which not only will make your family breakfasts that bit more interesting, but it also makes good use of what most of us already have in the home – French Toast Crumble.
+This recipe I am sharing today is one that not only will make your family breakfasts that bit more interesting, but it also makes good use of what most of us already have in the home!

 An overnight breakfast casserole bake that boasts a delicious French Toast base, topped with a scrumptious oaty crumble topping.
 This is one breakfast bake that is sure to please all the members of your family!
 It is also perfect for entertaining.

 One of the things I like most about this French Toast Crumble is that you can throw together the base and the topping the night before you want to serve it.
 Cover and chilled, both components rest in the refrigerator overnight, ready for you to assemble and finish baking in the morning.

 WHAT YOU NEED TO MAKE FRENCH TOAST CRUMBLE

 There is nothing really out of the ordinary required to create this fabulous overnight breakfast casserole.
 Simple ingredients from the store cupboard combine with stale bread for a real family pleaser!
 You will need:

 |½ loaf of stale French bread, cut into cubes (about 4 cups)|